MarkJerde/MJEasyPicker/README.md

 The touchesBegan method has to be outside of EasyPicker, even though it would be nice to have it rolled in.

 ## Work Items
-* The hard-coded height may be incorrect in 1x and 4x environments
+* The hard-coded height may be incorrect in 1x and 4x environments.
 * Support for Split View needs to be tested.
 * It might be possible to put the UIPickerView and containing UIView in static members and share them to reduce resource consumption.